sara-huang-hart/real-estate-classification/README.md

 Real estate is the largest asset class in the world.
 It holds significant business implications for investors, real estate professionals, and potential homeowners.
 Forecasting housing trends can help promote more well-informed decisions when buying, selling, or investing in properties.
 For individuals and businesses, these insights can become a useful tool to gain a competitive edge when navigating through the world of real estate.
 Understanding the relationship between the physical attributes of a property and its market value is important for both real estate professionals and prospective buyers.

-Project questions:
+Our project questions include:
 - Which features play a significant role in determining housing price classification?
 - Which machine learning algorithms are best for our analysis?
 - What business implications do our findings have?

 This project uses the USA Real Estate [dataset](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset/data) from Kaggle.

 <i>In collaboration with Yilu Chen, Andrew Gatchalian, Hsuan-Yi Lin, and Rakesh Venkata Subramaniyan.</i>